 Specifies the timeout in minutes.
-After the device has been inactive for this time it ends the session for the user logged in.
+After the device has been inactive for this time, it ends the session for the user logged into the device management.

-A change in the value takes effect the next time a user logs in.
+A change in the value takes effect the next time a user logs into the device management.